 About Me

-Before joining the MIT community, I studied public opinion of the anti-human trafficking movement (see my undergrad thesis).
-I graduated with honors from the University of Texas at Austin (UT) with a B.A. in psychology and a B.A. in government in May 2020.
-After graduating, I worked as a Research Associate for an Austin-based public affairs firm, Public Blueprint, until July 2021.
+Before MIT, I graduated with honors from the University of Texas at Austin with a B.A. in Psychology and a B.A. in Government.
+During my junior year, I was awarded the William Jennings Bryan Prize for writing the best undergraduate thesis in the UT Department of Government (see Written Work).
+After graduation, I worked as a Research Associate and Digital Strategist for a Texas-based public affairs firm, Public Blueprint.